ZuhybDev/Alxikma_legacy_app/README.md

 ## Overview

-**Al_xikma_winforms_app** is a C# Windows Forms application focused on delivering a seamless user experience for desktop users.
+**Al_xikma Management system** is a C# Windows Forms application focused on delivering a seamless user experience for desktop users.
 The main objective of this project is to demonstrate best practices in WinForms development, code organization, and maintainability.

 ## Features